akashe/Multimodal-action-recognition/ReadMe.md

 Tensorboard logs are present in config.log_path and the specific mode you are running training the model in
 #### Model
 We use a multimodal model here.
 The model consists of 3 main components:
-1. Audio self-attention: These layers calculate self attention among the audio signals.
+1. **Audio self-attention**: These layers calculate self attention among the audio signals.
 We take the original audio len and split in equal parts controlled by the parameter audio_split_samples.
 So, if the original audio len was 60000 and audio_split_samples = 1000 then we divide the audio into 60 tokens.
-2. Text self-attention: These layers find self attention in the text representations.
+2. **Text self-attention**: These layers find self attention in the text representations.
-3. Cross- attention: After getting text and audio representation we find cross attention between them and use the results for prediction.
+3. **Cross- attention**: After getting text and audio representation we find cross attention between them and use the results for prediction.

 Each layer has the following sequence of operations:
 1. Calculate attention.
 (Note: In case of cross-attention, we use audio representations as key and value values and use them to find attention over text representations which we set as query)